 Lavazza is perfect for coffee lovers who like traditional espresso coffee with a full, rich taste without any bitterness.

 These espresso beans blend in roasted deep and dark molasses and caramelized sugar notes.
-Starbucks espresso roast crafted with beans from different regions like Latin America and Asia-Pacific.
+Starbucks espresso roast is crafted with beans from different regions like Latin America and Asia-Pacific.

 The blending of beans from different places results in giving a unique flavor combination.
 Each bean requires a unique balance of temperature and time to reach its peak of aroma, acidity, flavor, and body.